SoftUni-Internal/interactive-content/EN/01-Internet-Explained/05-Reliability-And-TCP.md

 # Reliability

-The transfer of data through the internet is a **complicated process**.
+The transfer of data through the Internet is a **complicated process**.

 It is very common for packets to travel through **different routes**.